ropensci-archive/roweb2/content/technotes/2020-05-28-rsvg2/index.md

 > D3’s vocabulary of graphical marks comes directly from web standards: HTML, SVG, and CSS.
 For example, you can create SVG elements using D3 and style them with external stylesheets.
 You can use composite filter effects, dashed strokes and clipping.
 If browser vendors introduce new features tomorrow, you’ll be able to use them immediately—no toolkit update required.
 And, if you decide in the future to use a toolkit other than D3, you can take your knowledge of standards with you!

-Maybe not everything generalizes directly to R, but many things do.
-For example one could imagine it would be useful to specify fonts and color palettes in the rendering phase, rather than hardcoding these in the graphic.
-If we can untangle these things, it may be possible to produce R graphics as objects that can both be rendered into bitmaps for printing, but at the same time allow interactivity and animation in the browser.
+Maybe not everything generalizes directly to R, but some aspects do.
+One could imagine it would be useful to specify fonts and color palettes in the rendering phase, rather than hardcoding these in the graphic.
+For this to work, the graphics device would have to add support for tagging shapes and textboxes with a class or id, such that these can be selected using xpath, css or javascript.

+I think that if we can untangle these things in the graphics device, it may be possible to produce R graphics as objects that can both be rendered into bitmaps for printing, but at the same time allow for interactivity and animation in the browser.
+There are a lot of [JavaScript libraries](https://bashooka.com/coding/javascript-svg-animation-libraries/) to enhance svg graphics on a webpage (did you notice one was used in this post?), and with the rsvg package you can use _exactly the same svg file_ to render a high quality png images for in your paper.
+No fancyplot widget frameworks required ;)